Plant eating insects can drive the evolution of plants

 The Rothamsted Insect Survey is one of four National Capabilities which receives strategic funding through the Biotechnology and Biological Sciences Research Council (BBSRC).
 It operates two national networks for monitoring insect populations in the UK.
 It is accessed by large numbers of external partners and its data used in many publications.
 The data from both networks have a range of applications in fundamental and applied aspects of insect population dynamics and ecology.

 These National Capabilities have national and international importance for the research underpinning sustainable agriculture and the BBSRC have placed a considerable emphasis in these capabilities to foster collaborative links with other researchers and share data collected for nearly 170 years to ensure that others can benefit from these publically supported resources.

-The Insect Survey is one of four BBSRC-funded National Capabilities that underpin the Rothamsted Research Science Strategy (PDF)
+The Insect Survey is one of four BBSRC-funded National Capabilities that underpin the Rothamsted Research Science Strategy (see page 9):

 Notes to editors